 I believe that knowing how to manage our own reactivity is the first step.
-In fact, in the list of 8 steps I wrote for finding and living “the best use of you,” Groundedness is step #1.
+In fact, in the list of 12 steps I wrote for finding and living your purpose, Groundedness is step #1.
 Choices and actions that flow from that calm clear place are so much better, for us and the world.

 I regularly have to slow down and turn to the grounding tools I have.
 If I didn’t, I wouldn’t be able to have the mostly steady work and life I have today.